glasenator/Grow/README.md

 1. **Clone the repository**:
    ```
-   git clone <repository-url>
+   git clone grow
    cd canvas-game
    ```

-2. **Open the `index.html` file** in your web browser.
+2. **Open the `home.html` file** in your web browser.
 You can do this by double-clicking the file or using a local server.

 ## License